Application and Admission

 Graduate students must be enrolled in a degree-seeking master’s program to be eligible to participate in NCAA athletics at Loras.

 Student athletes enrolled in one of our degree-seeking master’s programs need to have full-time status (taking at least 6 credits per term) during the semester(s) they’re practicing or competing in the sport.
 Students also need to be making satisfactory progress towards their degree (as determined by Loras).
 If a student wants to participate in athletics while being enrolled less than full-time, they will need to work with their coaches to determine if they are eligible for a waiver.

 Please note that while 6 credits per term is considered full-time for graduate students at Loras, students only need to take at least 3 credits per term in order to be eligible for federal financial aid.

-What are current tuition rates for the Master of Science in Applied Analytics and the Graduate Certificate in Applied Analytics programs?
+What are current tuition rates for the Master of Science in Applied Analytics program?

 Visit the Graduate section of our Tuition & Fees page for detailed cost information.

 Tuition and Fees are subject to change at any time.